 - The Government and the Chinese Academy of Sciences (CAS) signed a memorandum of understanding in November 2018, which confirms that CAS will establish an affiliated institution in Hong Kong with a view to facilitating its Guangzhou Institutes of Biomedicine and Health and Institute of Automation to respectively establish their presence in the two research clusters for launching R&D work.

 - Hong Kong has more than 40 academicians of CAS and Chinese Academy of Engineering.
-We will establish a Greater Bay Area academician alliance in Hong Kong to promote the participation of academicians in the development of the Greater Bay Area.
+The Greater Bay Area Association of Academicians in Hong Kong was officially established on 1 April 2021 to promote the participation of academicians in the development of the Greater Bay Area.
 The affiliated institution of CAS in Hong Kong will also serve as the secretariat of the Greater Bay Area academician alliance and provide support for its daily operation.

 - In September 2018, the national Ministry of Science and Technology and the Innovation and Technology Bureau of the HKSAR Government signed a co-operation arrangement to promote I&T exchanges and collaboration.
 The two parties also launched the Mainland-Hong Kong Joint Funding Scheme in April 2019 to encourage scientific research cooperation between Hong Kong and different provinces.